leonokida/leonokida/README.md

 ### Hi there 👋
 My name is Leon and I'm a Computer Science student from Brazil.
-I study at the Federal University of Paraná (UFPR) and I work at C3SL, a research and software development lab there.
+I study at the Federal University of Paraná (UFPR) and I'm currently working at the PRIME Lab at the Université de Moncton, in Canada.
 I have worked on AI, Front-End (and a little bit of Back-End) development projects.
 I'm now looking forward to new opportunities to learn and new projects to work on.
 <!--